Dwaeck/mt_fs21_ex5/README.md

 Preprocess training, developing and testing files of both source and target language in order to learn a BPE model.

-Use the following command to great a joint vocabulary for training a BPE model
+Use the following command to create a joint vocabulary for training a BPE model

     python tools/joeynmt/scripts/build_vocab.py preprocessed_data_of_source_language preprossed_data_of_target_language --output_path ./data/joint_vocabulary